 Electrophilic Substitution Reaction of Anilines

 An electrophile refers to an electron seeking specie.
 Thus, electrophilic substitution reaction refers to the reaction in which an electrophile substitutes another electrophile in an organic compound.
 Anilines undergo the usual electrophilic reactions such as halogenation, nitration and sulphonation.
 We will discuss them one-by-one, but let’s first understand the behaviour of anilines towards the attack of an electrophile:

-- The functional group (-NH2) associated with aniline is electron donating group and hence is very activating towards the electrophilic substitution reaction.
+- The functional group (-NH2) associated with aniline is an electron donating group and hence is very activating towards the electrophilic substitution reaction.

 - Due to its various resonating structures, there’s an excess of electron or negative charge over ortho- and para- positions of the benzene ring than the meta- position.
 Thus, anilines are o- and p- directive towards electrophilic substitution reaction.